geoffviola/geoffviola.github.io/_posts/2019-09-26-cppcon-2019-trip-report.md

 * Functional
 * Data oriented

 This presentation was an exercise.
 It illustrated that C++ is a multiparadigm language.
 The object oriented and functional style were testable.
 The functional style used the ranges '\|’ operator.
 The data oriented style was faster, but was harder to test.
-There was a strange performance issue where he had to compute two calculations and consolidate and if statement for performance.
+There was a strange performance issue where he had to compute two calculations and consolidate an if statement for performance.
 It was related to branch prediction.

 ## Lightning Talks
 Thursday, September 19 • 20:30 - 22:00